 Take Action Now

-Join us right now and urge your representatives to make North Carolina safer by passing Federal School Violence Prevention Laws.
+Join us right now and urge your lawmakers to make North Carolina safer by passing School Violence Prevention Laws.

 North Carolina had the